AIxSIM/GDP_AAILAB/README.md

 # GDP_AAILAB

-This code is a  of the code in the link below.
+This is the code that is being complemented in AAILAB in SyntheticData project.

-Highly depends on GRAPH-CONSTRAINED DIFFUSION FOR END-TO-END PATH PLANNING [ICLR 2024]

-https://github.com/dingyuan-shi/Graph-Diffusion-Planning
+## Reference

+This work is heavily built upon the code from

+Shi, D., Tong, Y., Zhou, Z., Xu, K., Wang, Z., & Ye, J. GRAPH-CONSTRAINED DIFFUSION FOR END-TO-END PATH PLANNING.
+In The Twelfth International Conference on Learning Representations. https://github.com/dingyuan-shi/Graph-Diffusion-Planning